TiroTypeworks/TiroTools/VTPtools/README.md

 python3 vtp-gdef.py input.vtp gdef.txt output.vtp
 ```

-Any mssing glyphs from the GDEF text file will be given “base” glyph class, and this can be overriden using `--missing` option.
+Any missing glyphs from the GDEF text file will be given “base” glyph class, and this can be overriden using `--missing` option.
 To set missing glyphs to mark:

 ```
 python3 vtp-gdef.py input.vtp gdef.txt output.vtp --missing=mark